 Let’s start by clarifying what cognitive distortions are.
 The short and direct answer is that cognitive distortions are errors that occur in one’s thinking process.
 They happen automatically, became cognitive patterns due to the context in which we grew up and developed psychologically and emotionally.
 We’ve learned them somehow and they have become our automatic responses to the outside world and can even be detected in the relationship we have with ourselves.
 One more thing, they are independent of our intelligence level.
 Smart people can exhibit cognitive distortions.
 It’s not a matter of lacking intelligence, but rather being blind to something attached to us so well, that the need to observe it does not enter our awareness unless something specific happens.
 I would say that we start paying attention to our thought patterns either when we deliberately choose to go through a personal development process in a cognitive-driven manner or when the way we live our lives does not satisfy us anymore and try to search for ways to change it.
-Once we learn that by changing our thinking we can trigger desirable changes into our lives, we focus on improving our cognition.
+Once we learn that by changing our thinking we can trigger desirable changes in our lives, we focus on improving our cognition.

 Why should we learn to identify and manage cognitive distortions?
 The answer is quite simple.
 The way we think guides the way we relate to others, the world and the way we perceive ourselves.
 When these relationships rest on distorted premises, they lack authenticity and mislead us while engaging in social interactions or when we perceive ourselves.
 Self-image and the image of the world around us may be distorted by these automatic thoughts.
 In short, the way we perceive reality is deformed by the occurrence of cognitive distortions.
 And why would one want to look at the world or themselves through a distorted lens?
 We can adjust this perception by identifying and managing cognitive distortions.

-I also find it useful to mention here the difference between cognitive distortions, cognitive dissonance and cognitive bias.
+I also find it useful to mention here the difference between cognitive distortions, cognitive dissonance, and cognitive bias.

 Cognitive distortion – Error in the thinking process, automatic thought, erroneous thought pattern.
 Different from logical fallacies.